 Cold Burn of Magic

-This urban fantasy is a paperback edition that was published by Kensington Books on April 28, 2015 and has 368 pages.
+urban fantasy that was published by Kensington Books on April 28, 2015 and has 368 pages.

 Explore it on Goodreads or Amazon.